 To stop the struggling and get better performance measures that lead to greater performance improvement, we obviously have to do something different.
 Doing what we’ve always done – those bad habits in particular – means we can only get the same results, and continue with the same struggles.

 This was my experience in my early years as Measurement Consultant with Queensland Rail, back in the mid 1990s.
 There was an absence of a proper performance measurement methodology to help me.
 So I created one.
-What emerged and evolved is PuMP®.
+What emerged and evolved is the PuMP Blueprint.

-The PuMP® Performance Measure Blueprint is a framework to redesign your performance measurement process.
+The PuMP Blueprint is a framework to redesign your performance measurement process.

 Each of these eight steps in PuMP deal head-on with the struggles we have to measure performance.
 These steps replace the bad habits that cause the struggles with much easier, faster and more engaging techniques.